 Can You Sue for More Than the Policy Limit?

 Yes, you can sue for more than the policy limit.
-A victim can sue for the total amount of their damages.
-That amount may be more or less than the maximum amount.
+Legal action may involve filing a personal injury lawsuit to recover damages that exceed the insurance policy limit.
+A victim can sue for the total amount of their damages, which may be more or less than the maximum amount covered by insurance.

 What to Do if Medical Bills Are More Than Policy Limit